yukikurage/purescript-glapple/README.md

   # lineWidth 10.0
 ```

->Note:For functions that cannot be combined, such as `lineWidth`, the innermost one will be applied.
+>Note: For functions that cannot be combined, such as `lineWidth`, the innermost one will be applied.

 ```purescript